 I was in need of a loopback audio recording solution for PowerShell, hence this post's title.
 In order to work around some minor problems I came through when directly adding the CSCore compiled DLL as a type in PowerShell, a wrapper was needed for me to create a more elegant way of calling methods.
 Check out this example:

-When you are done and want to stop your recording, use this to stop your recording and dispose all used objects (if you don't dispose properly, PowerShell will crash on exit of the PowerShell process).
+When you are done and want to stop your recording, use this to stop your recording and dispose all used objects.